for flute (doubling alto flute), clarinet (doubling bass clarinet), violin, and violoncello. c. 7 minutes.

 Program Note

-This piece is a single sonata-form movement.
-Despite the clear sense of tonic, the sonata is not in G Major.
-To add a different color to the music, as well as to inject the music with the musical language of my Indian heritage, the piece uses two modes derived from Hindustāni Classical music, the music of North India: Rāga Bhairav, and Rāga Yaman.
+This piece is a single movement, composed in the classical sonata form.
+Rāga Bhairav, and Rāga Yaman.
 Bhairav can be described as a major scale with altered notes: a flat 2 and flat 6, while Yaman is the Lydian mode, a major scale with a sharp 4.
 The most prominent note in Bhairav is the flat 6, while the most prominent note in Yaman is the natural 3.
 These notes serve as rest points.
+The two rāgas share few notes in common, providing the contrast and tension necessary for a sonata structure.

 The piece begins with a slow introduction that serves to introduce the mode and the notes of the rāga, evoking the improvisatory ālāpa that starts a performance of Hindustāni classical music.
 In the piece, Bhairav is the rāga for the main section of the opening and is also the rāga in which the piece ends.
-In the middle sections, the music transitions to rāga Yaman, or the Lydian mode (the major scale with a sharp fourth), which is used freely with rāga Bhairav.
+In the middle development section, the music transitions to rāga Yaman, or the Lydian mode (the major scale with a sharp fourth), which is used freely with rāga Bhairav.
 The rāgas are juxtaposed and can be heard simultaneously in different sections of the piece.